Top FinTech Companies in the USA to Keep an Eye On

 Wealth management is another key area of specialisation in the USA FinTech industry.
 Betterment and Wealthfront offer investment management services that use algorithms to build and manage portfolios.

 Insurtech is an emerging area of FinTech that is focused on using technology to disrupt the insurance industry.
-Companies like Lemonade and Root use AI and machine learning to offer more personalised insurance products and services.
+Companies like Lemonade and Root use AI and machine learning to offer more personalized insurance products and services.

-Whether you're looking for payment processing tools, digital banking services, investment management, digital asset management development or innovative insurance products, the USA FinTech industry has something for everyone.
+Whether you're looking for payment processing tools, digital banking services, investment management, digital asset management development, or innovative insurance products, the USA FinTech industry has something for everyone.

 Evolution of FinTech in the USA